 I really liked DPD.
 In fact, I still like it.
 Their team is small but the support is always very friendly and responsive.

 Their development on the other hand lagged behind many of the other platforms out there.
-They do about one or two major updates a year, but in our nearly five years with that platform these updates never really benefited our use-case.
+They do about one or two major updates a year, but in all of the years with that platform these updates never really benefited the LearnDash use-case.
 Frustratingly, not a single update was for accepting subscription payments.

-I knew we needed a subscription platform but preferred a non-WordPress option (perhaps a post for another time).
+I knew a subscription platform was needed, but preferred a non-WordPress option (perhaps a post for another time).
 So I began researching some of the popular platforms built specifically for subscriptions.
 This brought me to Recurly, Chargify, ChargeBee, FastSpring, Paddle, and Zoho Subscriptions.

 The better part of 2017 was spent going over all these platforms, and Chargify was a front-runner mainly because the popular form building plugin Gravity Forms transitioned to it for their own billing.
 But something bothered me about these platforms.
 Mainly is that they are quite expensive for doing something that is rather simple.